 “It’s spontaneous prose.
 She makes words and sounds and uses them to enhance the feeling of the music.
 Asking her to write a real story or poetry would be almost a foreign concept to her.”

 This improvisational, sound-driven method is central to the album’s abstract, dreamlike quality.
 Yet, within Perry’s lyrical fragments and fluid phrasings, recurring themes of impermanence, transformation, and emotional introspection emerge, tying the vocal-driven songs together in a cohesive and evocative narrative.
+These overarching lyrical themes are beautifully realized in the album’s individual tracks, each offering a unique facet of Ever‘s emotional and sonic tapestry.

 “El Pedregal” – The Sea as Time and Loss